True and false discoveries with independent and sequential e-values: Abstract

 \section{Abstract}

-In this note we use e-values (a non-Bayesian version of Bayes factors) in the context of multiple hypothesis testing assuming that the base tests produce independent e-values.
-Our simulation studies and theoretical considerations suggest that, under this assumption, our new algorithms are superior to the known algorithms using independent p-values and to our recent algorithms using e-values that are not necessarily independent.
+In this paper we use e-values in the context of multiple hypothesis testing assuming that the base tests produce independent, or sequential, e-values.
+Our simulation and empirical studies and theoretical considerations suggest that, under this assumption, our new algorithms are superior to the known algorithms using independent p-values and to our recent algorithms designed for e-values without the assumption of independence.

 The version of this paper at \url{http://alrw.net/e} (Working Paper 4) is updated most often.